 Identity: Natural Tourmaline

-Colour: This African tourmaline is light pink in colour in all forms of light.
+Colour: This African tourmaline is orange in colour in all forms of light.

-Cut: This light pink African tourmaline has a round shape with flower cut pavilion facets.
+Cut: This orange African tourmaline has an oval shape with step cut pavilion facets.

 What are the 4Cs: Gemological Institute of America – The 4Cs